Alabama Secured Promissory Note

 Generate a legally compliant Secured Promissory Note for Alabama that contains all required terms under Alabama promissory note law.
 Fill in your loan details and download your completed, ready-to-sign Secured Promissory Note as a professional PDF.

 Alabama law governs promissory notes with specific usury limits and enforcement rules that shields both note holder and borrower.
-The usury limit in Alabama is 8% maximum by written contract.
+The usury limit in Alabama is 8% by written contract on loans under $2,000; loans of $2,000 or more may bear any rate the parties agree to in writing.
+6% legal rate absent a written contract..
 Lenders have 6 years to file suit to collect on a promissory note in Alabama.
 Alabama law requires 4 specific elements in a valid promissory note.

 Alabama Promissory Note Requirements